monome/docs/grid/studies/seamstress/index.md

 end
 ```

-Looking ahead, there's a chance we might close seamstress while some notes are being held.
-To ensure that all notes are turned off when we quit, we'll take advantage of the `cleanup` callback, which executes at every script exit:
+As the sequencer runs, it automatically turns off the notes held during each step.
+Looking ahead, though, there's a chance we might close seamstress before this note off mechanism is able to execute.
+To ensure that all notes are turned off when we quit seamstress, we'll take advantage of the `cleanup` callback, which executes at every script exit:

 ```lua
 -- NEW //